Methamphetamine: How Long Does Meth Stay in Your System?

 Meth is also produced in large “superlabs” outside of the US and then smuggled in.

-What are the Slang Terms for Meth?
+What Are the Slang Terms for Meth?

 Slang terms or street names used in conjunction with meth are mentioned below: